 Microsoft also offers robust identity and access management tools.
 These include multi-factor authentication, role-based access control, and integrated identity management that enables security over cross-platform single sign-on systems.
 Of course, companies should still use traditional security services, such as VPNs.

-Security precautions such as the above enable Microsoft to provide compliance guarantees for dozens of industry-specific regulations.
+Security precautions such as the above enable Microsoft to provide compliance guarantees for dozens of industry-specific regulations, such as HIPAA.
 Consequently, a shift is beginning to occur: top-performing cloud companies are starting to see the public cloud as a security asset rather than a security liability.
 With decades of experience and billions of dollars funneled into security innovation, companies like Microsoft can provide a level of security that is impossible for most businesses to match.

 If there’s a catch, it’s that managing security in the cloud and adhering to Azure security best practices takes a particular skill set that many companies lack.
 For this reason, managed service providers are stepping up to bridge the knowledge gap.
 Contact Hanu today to find out how you can maximize your security in the public cloud.